decentraland/documentation/content/creator/wearables-and-emotes/manage-collections/uploading-smart-wearables.md

 # The Editor

 Once you click on **_Preview in Editor_**, you will have the editor open.
-You can edit all the info of your smart wearable, as well as add new ones, such as description, tags and overrides.
+You can edit your Smart Wearable info, including the description, tags and overrides.

 <img src="/images/wearables-and-emotes/uploading-smart-wearables/14_editor.png" width="900"/>